-Legislation Overview Characteristics of a Qualifying Prescription Drug Reporting Requirements Report Content Penalties Miscellaneous 2019 (H.R.
-2069) Rep. Steven Horsford (D-NV) drug prices There is a 10% (or \$10,000) increase in the wholesale acquisition cost of the drug over the course of a calendar year within the last five years (i.e., a so-called "look back" period); There is a 25% (or \$25,000) increase in the wholesale acquisition cost of the drug over three years; or The estimated cost or spending per individual for a Medicare-covered drug is at least \$26,000 per year or per course of treatment.
+Legislation Overview Characteristics of a Qualifying Prescription Drug Reporting Requirements Report Content Penalties Miscellaneous (SPIKE) Act of 2019 (H.R.
+2069) Rep. Steven Horsford (D- NV) increases in drug prices.
+There is a 10% (or \$10,000) increase in the wholesale acquisition cost of the drug over the course of a calendar year within the last five years (i.e., a so-called "look back" period); There is a 25% (or \$25,000) increase in the wholesale acquisition cost of the drug over three years; or The estimated cost or spending per individual for a Medicare-covered drug is at least \$26,000 per year or per course of treatment.
 Exclusions.
 Does not apply to "low cost" drugs with a wholesale acquisition cost of less than \$10 per unit or less than \$100 in average estimated expenditures per individual per year.
 Manufacturers.
 Requires manufacturers to submit a justification and associated summary of the triggered SPIKE increase within 90 days of HHS' notification.
 Exceptions.
-Does not require a justification for a triggered "SPIKE" increase if a justification has already been made by the manufacturer within the applicable lookback period.
-Requires reports to further include-as applicable-the following information/supporting documentation: Total expenditures of the manufacturer (i.e., on the drug's materials and manufacturing, acquiring patents and licensing for each drug, etc.); The percentage of the manufacturer's total expenditures for R&D that were derived from federal funds; The manufacturer's total R&D expenditures; The total revenue and net profit generated from the applicable drug for each calendar year since its approval; Total marketing and advertising costs; Additional information specific to the manufacturer of the applicable drug (e.g., total revenue/net profit of the manufacturer for the period of the increase, metrics used to determine executive compensation, additional expenditure information, any additional information related to the drug pricing decisions of the manufacturer, etc.); and Any other relevant information/supporting documentation necessary to justify the triggering SPIKE increase or as specified by HHS.
-Requires such justifications to be certified by the manufacturer's CEO, CFO, or other individual who has delegated authority to sign for/reports directly to the CEO or CFO. penalty of \$10,000 per day for each day that the report is not submitted.
+Does not require a justification for a triggered "SPIKE" increase if a justification has already been made by the manufacturer within the applicable look- back period.
+An explanation of how each factor contributed to the increase.
+Requires reports to further include-as applicable-the following information/supporting documentation: Total expenditures of the manufacturer (i.e., on the drug's materials and manufacturing, acquiring patents and licensing for each drug, etc.); The percentage of the manufacturer's total expenditures for R&amp;D that were derived from federal funds; The manufacturer's total R&amp;D expenditures; The total revenue and net profit generated from the applicable drug for each calendar year since its approval; Total marketing and advertising costs; Additional information specific to the manufacturer of the applicable drug (e.g., total revenue/net profit of the manufacturer for the period of the increase, metrics used to determine executive compensation, additional expenditure information, any additional information related to the drug pricing decisions of the manufacturer, etc.); and Any other relevant information/supporting documentation necessary to justify the triggering SPIKE increase or as specified by the manufacturer's CEO, CFO, or other individual who has delegated authority to sign for/reports directly to the CEO or CFO. penalty of \$10,000 per day for each day that the report is not submitted.
 Subjects a manufacturer who knowingly provides false information to a penalty of up to \$100,000 for each piece of false information in the report.
 Contains other provisions governing: • Public posting by HHS of other metrics that could increase the number of drugs for which a triggered SPIKE increase would occur, among other things.